 A new derived template is an exact copy of its parent template with the possible exceptions of locking and security and modified attribute values.
-You can lock attributes so they cannot be changed in the child template.
+You can lock attributes to prevent them from being modified in child templates.

 After you create a new derived template, you can customize it.
-For more information about customizing and extending templates, see Creating Derived Templates on page 48.
+For more information about customizing and extending templates, see Creating Derived Templates on page 50.